-This Vegan Chickpea Florentine Pasta is a creamy, savory, tangy pasta meal comes together in just 30 minutes and only uses one pot!
-The light, creamy sauce will have you slurping your noodles and licking the bowl, yet it's healthy and loaded with veggies so no guilt necessary!
+This Vegan Chickpea Florentine Pasta is a creamy, savory, cheesy, tangy pasta meal that comes together in just 30 minutes and only uses one pot!
+Loaded with veggies and protein-packed chickpeas, this light and saucy pasta is also super satisfying and delicious.

 Hey Internet, I have another 30 minute one-pot meal for you today!
-I can tell y'all really like these, and I do too.
+Many of you have told me you really like these, and, to be honest, I do too.

-We're all busy, but some of us literally have only a half an hour or less to get dinner on the table.
+But you know, we're all busy, and some of us literally have only a half an hour or less to get dinner on the table.
 Or, you're exhausted, and it's between paying out the nose for delivery or eating something junky and fast for dinner.

 What if you could make something that was healthy, easy, quick, AND delicious?